 Dry Skin: More Nuts, Less Coffee And Alcohol

-For those who suffer from dry and dehydrated skin, the news is bad – alcohol, coffee and fast carbohydrates (chocolate, pasta) make the situation worse.
-These products lead to dehydration of the body as a whole, and the skin in the first place (did you notice that after a plate of pasta you always really want to drink?
+For those who suffer from dry and dehydrated skin, alcohol, coffee, and carbs from food like chocolate and pasta make the situation worse.
+They lead to dehydration of the body and the skin.
+(Have you ever noticed your liquid consumption after every plate of pasta?)

 To digest carbohydrates, the body needs moisture, and it takes it from all available resources).
 It is important to drink as much water as possible, but that’s not all: if you try to replace at least part of the carbohydrates with foods rich in fatty acids (omega 3, 6), this will significantly reduce dryness and peeling!